aneeshn/aneeshn.github.io/_posts/001/2022-04-29-a-quick-intro-to-reinforcement-learning.md

 <figurecaption style="display: block;
            margin-left: auto;
            margin-right:auto;
+           text-align: center;
-           text-align: center;">Agent taking an action to learn and behave intelligently</figurecaption>
+           font-size: 12px;">Fig 1: Agent taking an action to learn and behave intelligently</figurecaption>
 </figure>

-Picture the simple `3 x 3` grid world.
-In this grid world an agent can only move in the cardinal directions: `up, down, left and right`.
-There is only one goal state the agent needs to reach.
-Upon reaching this goal state the agent has achieved it's objective.
+Picture a simple $3 \times 3$ grid world and in this grid world an agent can only move in the cardinal directions: $ \uparrow up, \downarrow down, \leftarrow left$, and $\rightarrow right$.
+There is only one **goal state** the agent needs to reach, by reaching this goal state the agent has achieved its objective.
+The agent is interacting with the **grid world**, this is also known as the **environment**.
+This environment has 9 **states**, starting from $S_0, S_1, ..., S_8$.
+When the agent takes an **action**, for example, let's assume the agent takes the action **down** in the state $S_5$, this will move the agent to state $S_8$.
+When the agent reaches state $S_8$ it will receive some **reward** $r$.
+This behavior of the environment is known as the **model** of the environment.
+The model defines the reward and state transition probability.
+In this case, we are aware of this model, but in many realistic scenarios, we may not know how the model performs.

 <figure>
 <img